 Get better visibility into risk.
-The 2017 NAVEX Hotline Benchmark Report found that organizations who document reports from all channels (not just hotline or web intake forms) captured 77 percent more reports than those who document reports from hotline and web intake only.3 More reports being captured means more risk visibility-and more opportunity to spot trends and take action on emerging problem areas.
+The 2022 NAVEX Hotline Benchmark Report found organizations that document reports from all channels receive nearly double the median amount of reports per employee than those that just track from web-based and hotline reports.
+More reports being captured means more risk visibility - and more opportunity to spot trends and act on emerging problem areas.

 Go deeper.
 Analyze incident reporting data by manager, location, business unit or department to further pinpoint areas of concern.
-Only looking at top line, organizationwide data is a missed opportunity.
+Only looking at top line, organization-wide data is a missed opportunity.
 The real value in analytics is looking at variances across the organization and highlighting those locations, operating units or geographies that are varying significantly higher or lower than the norm of the organization.
-A deep dive review offers actionable data for leadership to review and address.
+A deep dive offers actionable data for leadership to review and address.